ImNotDarren/SepsisEarlyPrediction/README.md

 ## <a name="link-part-1">Abstract</a>

-This project comes from the [PhysioNet/Computing in Cardiology Challenge](https://physionet.org/content/challenge-2019/1.0.0/) in 2019.

 Sepsis is a life-threatening condition that occurs when the body's response to infection causes tissue damage, organ failure, or death ([Singer et al., 2016](https://www.ncbi.nlm.nih.gov/pubmed/26903338)).
 In the US, nearly 1.7 million people develop sepsis and 270,000 people die